gaurs/distributed-service-framework/README.md

 The project represents a multi-tier distributed services framework that can be used to scale current applications.
 Following are the main modules:

-  - Service layer (deployed on any webServer)
+  - Service layer (deployed on any servlet container)
   - Framework (shared between client and service layer)
   - Client